LAMP: Extracting Text from Gradients with Language Model Priors

-We dsecribe our end-to-end attack in~\cref{alg:attack}.
+We present our end-to-end attack in~\cref{alg:attack}.
 We initialize the reconstruction $\vx$ by sampling from a Gaussian distribution $n_{\text{init}}$ times, and choose the sample with minimal reconstruction loss as our initial reconstruction.
-Then, in each step we alternate between continuous optimization and discrete optimization.
-We first perform $n_c$ steps of continuous optimization to minimize the reconstruction loss (Line~\ref{alg:line:contopt}), described in~\cref{sec:contopt}.
-Then, we perform $n_d$ steps of discrete optimization to minimize the combination of the reconstruction loss and perplexity (Line~\ref{alg:line:discopt}), as described in~\cref{sec:discopt}.
-Finally, in Line~\ref{alg:line:project} we project the continuous embeddings $\vx$ to the nearest tokens according to the cosine similarity of the embeddings.
+Then, at each step we alternate between continuous and discrete optimization.
+We first perform $n_c$ steps of continuous optimization to minimize the reconstruction loss (Lines~\ref{alg:line:contopt}-\ref{alg:line:contoptend}, see~\cref{sec:contopt}).
+Then, we perform $n_d$ steps of discrete optimization to minimize the combination of reconstruction loss and perplexity (Lines~\ref{alg:line:discopt}-\ref{alg:line:discoptend}, see~\cref{sec:discopt}).
+Finally, in Line~\ref{alg:line:project} we project the continuous embeddings $\vx$ to respective nearest tokens, according to cosine similarity.